redhat-developer-demos/vertx-starter/README.md

 ## Overview

 This is a simple application to get you started with the Vert.x toolkit.
+It is a companion to the tutorial [Reactica: reactive programming and Vert.x](https://developers.redhat.com/coderland/reactive/).

-It features
+The code features
 two processes running simultaneously.
 One process (`vertx.setPeriodic()`) writes a message to the console every two seconds, while the other (`vertx.createHttpServer()`)